bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 :public-api:`IBpmnProcessElement </ch/ivyteam/ivy/bpm/exec/IBpmnProcessElement.html>`
   Extension point to define the execution part of your custom process element.
-The code provided in the executor class will be run on the Axon Ivy Engine during process execution.
+The code provided in the executor class will be run on the |ivy-engine| during process execution.
   The user interface part to configure your element can be implemented with extension point IBpmnProcessElementUi.
-An optional validator class can be specified that will be run during execution as well as project validation in the Axon Ivy Designer.
+An optional validator class can be specified that will be run during execution as well as project validation in the |ivy-designer|.

 :public-api:`IBpmnProcessElementUi </ch/ivyteam/ivy/designer/process/ui/info/IBpmnProcessElementUi.html>`